johnwesleyquintero/wesai-ig/README.md

 - **Tri-Provider AI Engine**: Choose between Google's `imagen-4.0`, Stability AI's `Stable Diffusion XL`, or Hugging Face's `stable-diffusion-xl-base-1.0`.
 - **Magic Prompt**: Intelligently expand a simple idea into a rich, descriptive prompt with a single click, powered by Gemini.
+- **Image Editing Canvas**: Perform iterative edits on your creations using natural language in a dedicated editing canvas.
 - **Negative Prompts**: Fine-tune your creations by specifying what to exclude from the image (Gemini-exclusive feature).
 - **Smart Failover**: If the primary model (Gemini) hits a quota limit, the app automatically switches to a fallback provider (Stability AI) to ensure uninterrupted creativity.
 - **Aspect Ratio Control**: Generate images in square (1:1), portrait (3:4), or landscape (16:9) formats with the Gemini model.
-- **Persistent Image Library**: All your generated images are saved in your browser's local storage.
-Review, download, or delete your creations at any time.
+- **Unified Results View**: Your latest image and persistent history are combined in a single, intuitive feed, saved in your browser's local storage.
-- **Client-Side Focused**: Runs directly in the browser, making it easy to deploy on any static hosting platform.
 - **Multi-API Key Management**: A clean, tabbed settings modal allows you to securely save your Google, Stability AI, and Hugging Face API keys.
 - **A+ Content Mockup**: Automatically generate an e-commerce-ready "A+ Content" mockup from your generated image.
 - **Sleek, Responsive UI**: A modern interface with light and dark modes, designed to work beautifully on any device.